UWPCE-PythonCert/PythonCertDevel/_sources/modules/BasicPython.rst.txt

 * An expression is evaluated to produce a new value:  ``2 + 2``

-  *  The Python interpreter can be used as a calculator to evaluate expressions
+  *  The Python interpreter can be used as a calculator to evaluate expressions.

 * Integer vs. float arithmetic

-  * (Python 3 smooths this out)
+  * (Python 3 smooths this out).
   * Always use ``/`` when you want division with float results, ``//`` when you want floored (integer) results (no remainder).

-* Type conversions
+* Type conversions.

-  * This is the source of many errors, especially in handling text
+  * This is the source of many errors, especially in handling text.

-* Type errors - checked at run time only
+* Type errors - checked at run time only.

 .. ifslides::